RoseLeighton/HackableDEF/md/tmp.md

 local government, housing corporations, their neighbours, and turn all this into a proactive mindset.
-Directly addressing the inequality of skills and education, particularly in the peripheral neighborhoods of the city, by creating an institutionalised framework where people can connect to each other, develop their skills and feel included in the local community, Makers+co act as Capacity Builders and Trust Brokers for Nieuw West.
+Directly addressing the inequality of skills and education, particularly in the peripheral neighborhoods of the city, by creating an institutionalized framework where people can connect to each other, develop their skills and feel included in the local community, Makers+co act as Capacity Builders and Trust Brokers for Nieuw West.